 That’s our reality.
 And I think it’s important that contemporary NZ fiction reflects that.
 I don’t mean that we should write in some glib or careless way.
 But if we write in a very well-researched, well-informed way, and if we are writing about the life lived – and Petra was doing all of these things – I strongly support that.
 But then I would – I have a big stake in this discussion in my own writing!

-Although ‘white privilege’ has been very important for all of us in doing some historical unpacking, I feel very sad if it becomes a major constraint on what we are able to write about, particularly in fiction, and in fact prevents us from reflecting the world we live in.
+Although ‘white privilege’ has been extremely important for all of us in doing some historical unpacking, I feel very sad if it becomes a major constraint on what we are able to write about, particularly in fiction, and in fact prevents us from reflecting the world we live in.
 I would like to see us move on from that now.
 Issues around privilege itself are very important, especially in relation to inequality, and if we take the concept of privilege seriously, not just in terms of race (I’m thinking about Porirua again) we can have some serious debate.